How Do You Hire An Executive Assistant?

 When we looked around online at what’s been published on the topic of hiring executive assistants, we noticed that most articles tend to focus on listing the generic steps in the hiring process.

 - Craft your interview questions.

 - Make your choice.

-But for people who need an executive assistant, these steps are pretty obvious.
+But for busy professionals who need an executive assistant, these steps are already pretty obvious.
 What business owner, entrepreneur, or startup founder wanting to hire an assistant doesn’t know this?

 What’s more useful to understand is:

 What are your options for hiring an executive assistant?